GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Updated relevant index, dev, and types files.
 *   **2024-05-17 (Self-initiated based on previous "Next Action"):**
     *   **Deepened `queryVectorStoreTool` Mock Implementation**:
-        *   Expanded `mockVectorDatabase` in `src/ai/tools/vector-store-tools.ts` with more diverse mock document chunks and embeddings.
+        *   Expanded `mockVectorDatabase` in `src/ai/tools/vector-store-tools.ts` with more diverse and GS1-specific mock document chunks (GTIN, GLN, SSCC, Digital Link related).
-        *   Modified the mock retrieval logic to perform a rudimentary keyword-based "relevance" check against `queryText` to make the returned chunks more dynamic, while still being a simulation.
+        *   The mock retrieval logic remains a rudimentary keyword-based "relevance" check against `queryText` but now operates on a richer, more illustrative dataset.
-        *   Ensured the "empty test" scenario functions correctly.
+        *   Ensured the "empty test" scenario continues to function correctly.
 *   **2024-05-16 (Self-initiated based on user guidance for caution and internal refinement):**
     *   **Resolved Git Merge Conflict in `docs/blueprint.md`**: Manually integrated changes to reflect the merge of the `ISAIntelligent-Standards-Assistant-(ISA)-X1` branch into `main`, ensuring the document accurately logs this event and contains the latest comprehensive strategic plan.
     *   **Performed Coherency Check and Minor Blueprint Refinement**: Reviewed project files for coherency.
 Added a clarifying note in `docs/blueprint.md` (Section I.B) regarding Firebase emulator usage in the context of App Hosting (local Next.js dev server vs. hosting emulator port).